Valou04/Documentation-Celeste-Skin/README.md

 - `No-backpack only` : which will create a ZIP file with Madeline's sprite without the backpack.
 - `Backpack only` : which will create a ZIP file of the sprites with backpack.
 - `Both` : which will create a ZIP file of the sprites with and without backpacks (which will be separate).
-- `Reduced Spritecount` : which will create a very small ZIP file with minimal effort required to create the skin.

-For beginners, I recommend choosing the ‘Reduced Spritecount’ ZIP file, which will save you time.
-If you feel it is necessary, you can add other sprites to achieve a smoother rendering.

-⚠️ **PLEASE NOTE: The ZIP file ‘Reduced Spritecount’ has been removed by its creator (it will be back later under better conditions, and this documentation will be updated when the time comes).**

 Your nickname and character name will be included in your skin folders.
 You will often see them between certain folders (in the example below, Valou/Val_fox/).
 To explain further, ‘Valou/Val_fox/’ translates to ‘YourName/YourCharacter/’ and is used to avoid conflicts with other sprites of the same name, but it also corresponds to the standard naming system used by the Celeste community for mod architecture.